 Never hesitate to provide your employees with time for training.
 Jeff Sutherland, Scrum co-creator, is convinced that project managers should guide their teams to continuous improvement, analyzing their interactions, practices, and processes to reach better outcomes.
 In his book Scrum: The Art of Doing Twice the Work in Half the Time, Sutherland points out that regularly spotting the obstacles that reduce the speed of your team’s work is the cornerstone of hyperproductive teams.
 Larry Ellison, the CEO of Oracle and a successful role model for many entrepreneurs, confesses that you should encourage your team to improve their skills at work.
 Ellison says that “if people don’t feel they’re improving their skills and moving ahead in the organization, you’re not going to keep them.”

-Read on: Top PM conferences to visit in 2018 to broaden your knowledge.
+Read on: Top PM Conferences to Visit in Your Country in 2018

 Apply the Less-is-More Principle